varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 When writing rules, there are some best practices to keep in mind.

-Let's say for example that we want to write a rule for security groups to ensure that they are not left open to the internet.
-Well one of the conditions we could write would be to check and see if there are any attached ENIs to the security group in question.
+For example, let's say that we want to write a rule for security groups to ensure that they are not left open to the internet.
+One of the conditions we could write would be to check and see if there are any attached ENIs to the security group in question.

 We could go about doing this one of two ways: